Extract ngrams, as in 'co-occurring genes in synteny', from genomes.

 If you are following the anvi’o master branch on your computer, you can create a test case for this program.

-First, go to your source code directory.
-Then run the following commands:
+First, go to any work dirctory, and run the following commands:

 Run one or more alternative scenarios and check output files: